Skip to content

 Fires as a warning when a module's model declares a table that doesn't appear in any Alembic migration.
 Typical causes:

-• You added a model but haven't run make migration yet.
+• You added a model but haven't generated a migration for it yet.

 • You renamed a table but the old migration still references the old name.